zjohnson24/Ember/README.md

 Ember General Info
 ------------------
 The Ember project has been mining on an old wallet that has been abandoned.
-The wallet has not been touched since 2014.
+The wallet has not been touched since early 2016.
 The seed infrastructure is all down.
 Builtin addresses are down.
 Did the original dev get hit by a bus?
 Regardless, it's time to fix this, and show the world the potential for the phoenix rebirth of Ember.

 Most used wiki pages
 --------------------